Not Accepting Guests

 I love Irish traditional music (I attempted to pick up the uilleann bagpipes back in secondary school, but alas, me talent is nary as limited as me patience) and American grunge music.
 I used to host a grunge show on 101.3 FlirtFM in Galway, Ireland.

-All types of music have at least something valuable to offer, except perhaps polka.
+All types of music have at least something valuable to offer.
 My favourite band is The Pixies, though Rage Against the Machine and the Sick Puppies are close seconds.
 The Offspring's "Smash" is the greatest album ever released, even if you allow greatest hits albums to qualify as candidates for that distinction.
 Check out Eddie Vedder's solo version of "Last Kiss" off his album "Walks On His Own."

 I love James Joyce, and Finnegan's Wake is my favourite book.
 I love all the Beat writing (Kerouac, Ginsberg, Burroughs, etc.)I've read, which is quite a bit, but I can't decide whether I prefer the Beat writers or Hunter S. Thompson.
 Then there are the more commonly referenced writers I enjoy, like Hemingway and Steinback.
 I find contemporary writing to be lacking in comparison to the aforementioned, but then maybe I haven't given it the chance it deserves.

 Hermann, one of previous hosts in Ghent, Belgium, got me started on reading books while drinking a beer.
 Beer goes well with books.
 If you stay with Hermann, tell him I sent you.

 One Amazing Thing I’ve Done

 I saw Eddie Izzard perform live in Los Angeles.
 It was fantastic.